Are you a leader amonst your peers?

 What is Aquamation?

 Aquamation is the trade name for a process called Alkaline Hydrolysis.
-The process works by combining a mixture of water and natural alkali, NaOH and KOH, and gently agitating the alkali bath over the pet's remains for roughly 24 hours.
-The alkali bath is heated to 200°F to accelerate the hydrolysis of organic tissue.
-After the process is complete, all that remains is the same inorganic calcium phosphate (bone ash) that would result from conventional, flame-based cremation mechanisms.
-Depending on the size of the pet receiving disposition via Aquamation, it may take anywhere from 24-72 hours to naturally dry the ashes before they are ready to be processed and returned.
+The process works by combining a mixture of water and natural alkali/salts, NaOH and KOH, and gently agitating the alkali bath for roughly 24 hours.
+The bath is warmed to 200°F to accelerate the hydrolysis of organic tissue.
+Whether cremation or aquamation, the resulting ash remains are the same calcium phosphate (bone ash).
+Depending on the size of the pet receiving disposition via Aquamation, it may take anywhere from 24-72+ hours to naturally dry the ashes before they are ready to be processed and returned.

 - Aquamation uses 95% less energy than conventional cremation

-- There's no fire, so no direct consumption of fossil fuels.
+- There's no fire & no direct consumption of fossil fuels.
 Therefore, no carbon emissions nor toxic pollution

 - All pathogens and drugs are sterilized or neutralized - including prions and chemotherapy drugs

-- The Aquamation Service is more gentle on the pet's remains, so more of the pet's ashes are able to be returned
+- The Aquamation Service is more gentle on the pet's remains; on average 20% more of the pet's cremains are returned

 - Orthopedic implants (including plates, screws, and total hips) are unaffected by the Aquamation service and can be reused

-- Given the option, pet owners will choose Aquamation 92% of the time over flame-based cremation
+- The data is clear, pet owners choose Aquamation 92% of the time over flame-based cremation

 Whitepaper: Implementation of Alkaline Hydrolysis in the Veterinary Practice